yadavdeven/Classification-of-Structured-Data/README.md

 # Classification-of-Structured-Data:

-Classification and Regression tasks performed on Structured Data using Scikit Learn Library and Deep Learning:
+## * Classification and Regression tasks performed on Structured Data using Scikit Learn Library and Deep Learning:

+# DATASET link for all Projects:

 |Sr.No| Project_Name                      |  dataset                                                      |
 |-----|-----------------------------------|---------------------------------------------------------------|